 Instruction You Can Believe In

-    We monitor the quality of instruction at our Learning Centers and School
+We monitor the quality of instruction at our Learning Centers, Academy, and School Partnerships.

-    Partnerships.

-    Each Lindamood-Bell Learning Center is part of the Lindamood-Bell

-    Instructional Quality (IQ) Team—and the IQ Team consists of multiple levels

-    of management and oversight.
+Each Lindamood-Bell Learning Center is part of the Lindamood-Bell Instructional Quality (IQ) Team—and the IQ Team consists of multiple levels of management and oversight.

 Lindamood-Bell mentors, consultants, center directors, project directors, the corporate Instruction Support Team, the Director of Instruction, and the authors of the programs all oversee our instruction.

 Lindamood-Bell teaches children and adults reading and comprehension.
 For over 35 years, our intensive, evidence-based instruction has been used in Lindamood-Bell Learning Centers to strengthen the sensory-cognitive functions needed for reading and comprehension.